codespirit7/AudioHush/README.md

 ## Acknowledgements

-I would like to express our gratitude to the developers of `ffmpeg` and the background job processors mentioned above.
+I would like to express my gratitude to the developers of `ffmpeg` and the `bull`.
 Their invaluable tools and contributions make this project possible.